nealde/wyns/README.md

 ```

 ## Development
-WYNS is the current capstone project for under development.
+WYNS is the current capstone project for the [DIRECT](http://depts.washington.edu/uwdirect/) courses, currently under development.

 ### Authors